ga-wdi-lessons/rails-routing/readme.md

 ## Conclusion

-- List the routes provided using the `resources :person` method and the associated action for each
+- List the routes provided using the `resources` method and the associated action for each
 - Why would we nest resource routes?
 - How can we see the routes our app supports?